MatthieuFra/jsPsychPDS/index.md

 > The goal of the dissimilarity ratings method, also known as paired comparisons method, is to measure perceptual distances between the stimuli: very similar stimuli are separated by a short perceptual distance; very different or dissimilar stimuli are separated by a long perceptual distance.
 On each trial of a dissimilarity ratings experiment, participants are presented with two stimuli and are asked to rate how dissimilar they are on a “very similar” to “very dissimilar” scale.
+(Giordano, B., Susini, P., & Bresin, R., 2012)

 <hr>